stephaneVercouillieBMID/slate/source/index.html.md

 For testing, you could use a self signed certificate like that you could define validity period.
 >
 >### What format does the certificate need to be?
->a ZIP file,  X509 format (cer or crt).
+>It needs to be a ZIP file,  X509 format (cer or crt).
 Not a pem file
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYzOTk5NTg1NywxODM0MTYwOTI5LC00Mz
+eyJoaXN0b3J5IjpbNDUyMDg2ODc3LDE4MzQxNjA5MjksLTQzNT
-U3NjY4NDYsLTk2MTIyNzAzMl19
+c2Njg0NiwtOTYxMjI3MDMyXX0=
 -->